 All authors retain copyright of their article(s) without restrictions.
 QANE-AFI does not charge article processing fees, publishing fees, or submission fees.

-AccessibilityQANE-AFI articles are freely available through the following archives, repositories, and databases:
+AccessibilityQANE-AFI articles are available through the following archives, repositories, and databases:

 Research MisconductIn accordance with COPE guidelines, journal staff review submissions to “identify and prevent publication of papers where research misconduct has occurred, including plagiarism, citation manipulation, and data falsification/fabrication”, etc. Any allegations of research misconduct will be handled according to COPE guidelines.